DevAtACAD/ACADIA2023/content/Submit/index.md

 All identifying names, places, programs, institutions, and firms must be omitted from the paper to maintain an anonymous review process.All project submissions shall adhere to the [2021 ACADIA Publication Ethics Guidelines](http://acadia.org/content/conferences#publication_ethics).

-Project must utilize the template provided through this link: [Project template](./ACADIA_2021_ProjectFieldNotes_StyleGuide.docx).
+Project must utilize the style guide provided through this link: [Project style guide](./ACADIA_2021_ProjectFieldNotes_StyleGuide.docx).

 - Submission Deadline: July 12, 2021
 - Notification of Acceptance: September 1, 2021